Jaxo/jaxogram/README.md

     Jaxo -> Orkt: Point me to your URL for auth registration, and call me back when the user is done with
+                 (CB with OP=backCall, and User address, aka referer)
+                 | Except for packaged app:
+                 | referer contains a random key ("authKey"), because
+                 | the user address doesn't exist
-                 (CB with OP=backCall, and User address, aka referer) Jaxo stores the "accessor" into a session variable Orkt -> Jaxo: here is the auth URL where User must navigate to Jaxo -> User: window.location = the auth URL
+                 Jaxo stores the "accessor" into a session variable Orkt -> Jaxo: here is the auth URL where User must navigate to Jaxo -> User: window.location = the auth URL
+                 | Except for packaged app:
+                 |  we do *not* leave the app, or we would never return to it,
+                 |  What is done:
+                 |   - Open a mozbrowser as an iframe [requires: browser perm]
+                 |   - Point the iframe at the auth URL
     ---------
     [No valid Session ID here]
     User -> Orkt: I authorize Jaxo to issue requests on my behalf (or I deny access)